SSL/TLS

 |

-policies that implement active authentication automatically generate SSL
+Identity policies that implement active authentication

-decryption rules.
-If you upgrade from a release that does not support SSL
+a release that does not support SSL decryption, the SSL

-type of rule.
+of rule.
 However, you must specify the certificate to use for

 Decrypt-Resign rules after completing the upgrade.
-Please edit the SSL
+Please edit

-decryption settings immediately after upgrade.
+the SSL decryption settings immediately after upgrade.

 |